dhet/flyway-awslambda/README.md

 * Zip the JAR such that the jar is located in the java/lib folder, e.g. `java/lib/postgresql-42.2.6.jre7`
 * Create the Lambda layer (select the "Java 8" runtime) and assign it to the Lambda

-An example Cloudformation template demonstrating a PostgreSQL setup via Lambda layers can be found in [/src/main/aws/3-postgres.yaml](./src/main/aws/3-postgres.yaml).
+An example CloudFormation template demonstrating a PostgreSQL setup via Lambda layers can be found in [/src/main/aws/3-postgres.yaml](./src/main/aws/3-postgres.yaml).